gamblac/ga_getting_and_cleaning_data/README.md

-# ga_getting_and_cleaning_data
+# Getting and cleaning data
-Project for Coursera getting and cleaning data course
+My Project for Coursera "Getting and Cleaning data" course